Willie Jones Jr. Hanging Death Still Unsolved, Mississippi Activists Demand Justice At Town Hall Meeting

 On March 31, the New Black Panther Party for Self-Defense (NBPP) headed by Krystal Muhammad will be holding a vigil, memorial service, and town hall meeting starting at 12 noon.
 The gathering will take place at New Mount Calvary Church in Lake, Miss., to discuss the status of the seemingly-idle Mississippi Bureau of Investigation and FBI probe and to formulate a plan of action.

 The NBPP has partnered with the victim’s parents, Tammie Townsend and Willie Jones Sr., to host the gathering.
-Extended family friends, loved ones, local activists, and concerned citizens are expected to be in attendance.
+Extended family, friends, loved ones, local activists, and concerned citizens are expected to be in attendance.

-According to a statement issued by the NBPP, no one present at the scene has been detained, questioned, or arrested in connection to Jones’ death.
+According to a statement issued by the NBPP, no one present at the scene has been detained, questioned, or arrested in connection with Jones’ death.
 The involved parties include Jones’ girlfriend Alex Rankin, her mother Missy Rankin, Alex’s brother, and her stepfather.
 They are all Caucasian.

 On the day Jones died, he and Alex had a confrontation at her place of employment when he arrived to pick up the baby they share for the day.
 Alex’s stepfather and Townsend were called by a mutual friend alerting them that the couple was fighting yet again.
 Alex’s stepfather came to the restaurant where she worked and reminded her of what he said he would do if he heard that she was fighting with that “nappy-headed thug” again.